Observation of medium-induced yield enhancement and acoplanarity broadening of low-$p_\mathrm{T}$ jets from measurements in pp and central Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}=5.02$ TeV

-The measurements are compared to several theoretical model calculations incorporating jet quenching.
-All models considered are Monte Carlo (MC) event generators which utilize PYTHIA8 (Monash tune~\cite{Sjostrand:2014zea,Skands:2014pea}) to generate hard processes, while differing in treatment of elastic and inelastic jet--medium interactions and the response of the QGP medium.
-JEWEL~\cite{Zapp:2008gi,Zapp:2013vla} calculates the interactions using pQCD matrix elements.
-JETSCAPE~\cite{JETSCAPE:2021ehl} models partonic evolution using MATTER at high virtuality~\cite{Majumder:2013re,Majumder:2009zu} and LBT at low virtuality~\cite{He:2015pra,Wang:2013cia}.
-The Hybrid Model~\cite{Casalderrey-Solana:2014bpa} describes weakly-coupled jet dynamics perturbatively, and strongly-coupled jet--medium interactions with a holographic approach based on the AdS/CFT correspondence.
-JEWEL calculations are carried out with or without a medium response (``recoils on'' or ``recoils off''), where for the former the medium response calculation follows the ``4MomSub'' prescription~\cite{KunnawalkamElayavalli:2017hxo}.
-The Hybrid Model optionally includes medium response (``wake'') and elastic scattering from discrete scattering centers~\cite{DEramo:2018eoy}.
+The measurements are compared to theoretical model calculations incorporating jet quenching.
+All models generate hard processes using PYTHIA8 (Monash tune~\cite{Sjostrand:2014zea,Skands:2014pea}), but differ in the treatment of jet--medium interactions and QGP medium response.
+JEWEL~\cite{Zapp:2008gi,Zapp:2013vla} calculates in-medium scattering using pQCD matrix elements.
+JETSCAPE~\cite{JETSCAPE:2021ehl} incorporates a virtuality-dependent interaction based on MATTER~\cite{Majumder:2013re,Majumder:2009zu} and LBT~\cite{He:2015pra,Wang:2013cia}.
+The Hybrid Model~\cite{Casalderrey-Solana:2014bpa} describes weakly-coupled jet dynamics perturbatively, with strongly-coupled jet--medium interactions based on the AdS/CFT correspondence.
+JEWEL calculations optionally include medium response (``recoils on'' or ``recoils off''), where the ``recoils on'' calculation follows the ``4MomSub'' prescription~\cite{KunnawalkamElayavalli:2017hxo}.
+The Hybrid Model likewise optionally includes medium response (``wake'') and elastic scattering from discrete scattering centers~\cite{DEramo:2018eoy}.
 Comparison is also made to a leading-order (LO) pQCD calculation with Sudakov resummation, in which medium-induced broadening is controlled by the jet transport coefficient \qhat~\cite{Chen:2016vem}.